Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Washington stats and trends

+- This year, the Football Team have one ATS win in two games as an underdog of 9.5 points or more.

-- Washington has eclipsed the over/under in 42.9% of its opportunities this season (six times over 14 games with a set point total).
+- Washington's games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).

-- When Washington scores more than 20.9 points, it is 3-3 against the spread and 4-2 overall.
+- Washington is 3-3 against the spread and 4-2 overall when the team puts up more than 20.9 points.

 - The Football Team have 21 giveaways this season, while the Cowboys have 31 takeaways.